Mr-Daksh/Project-Repository/README.md

 # Project-Repository

-It is a Project Repository to learn Github.
+It is a Project Repository to learn pushing files from local computer to Github.